-Impartial advice and help for children and young people with special educational needs and disabilities and their parents and carers and carers.
+Impartial advice and help for children and young people with special educational needs and

 0345 60 80 192 informationforfamilies@eastsussex.gov.uk www.eastsussex.gov.uk/sendadvice

 18. What do I do if I am not happy or if I want to complain?